Special Note#

 Recommended Partition Scheme (UEFI)#

-The table below provides a recommended default partition table for Gentoo trial installation.
+The table below provides a recommended default partition table for Gentoo installation.

 | Device Path | Mount Point | Filesystem | Description |